 Students today spend more time watching TV each year than they spend in school.
 While they may not be watching high-quality educational shows, they have most likely seen great storytelling, watched a news broadcast that affected their mood, and see a video biography on a person who interested them, even if it was about an entertainer.

-Ask today's digital natives to take their existing knowledge and media literacy to craft unique responses to content they are studying.
+Ask today's digital natives to take their existing knowledge and media literacy to craft unique responses, such as a news broadcast, to content they are studying.
 The better the question you use to frame their work, the better their response will be.

 4. Help someone else learn